This story first appeared in The Outsider, the premium outdoor newsletter by Jason Blevins.

 Federal land managers have regulated e-bikes as motorized vehicles.
 The BLM, prior to Bernhardt’s order, classified e-bikes as “off-road vehicles.”
 The Forest Service in 2015 and again in 2017 defined e-bikes as “motorized bicycles.”
 Both those designations emphasized the motor in e-bikes and kept e-bikes off trails designated for nonmotorized activity.

 But at local levels, regulation of e-bikes has been more varied.
 Jefferson County, after a pilot program in 2018, allows Class 1 e-bikes on its collection of singletrack open for mountain bikes and both Class 1 and Class 2 e-bikes on its parks’ paved trails.
 Durango also studied e-bikes for a year before allowing Class 1 e-bikes on the city’s paved recreation paths.
 Colorado Parks and Wildlife allows e-bikes on paths where traditional bikes are allowed.
 The Town of Vail in 2018 allowed e-bikes on rec trails with some banned areas.
 Summit County allows e-bikes on paved recreation paths but not natural-surface trails.
-Snowmass Village has banned them on both paved and dirt trails.
+Snowmass Village has banned them on dirt trails.
 Aspen and Glenwood Springs are studying e-bikes as a way to reduce car traffic.

 “It’s really a question of speed,” said Jon Stavney, the executive director of the Northwest Colorado Council of Governments, which last year surveyed more than 15 mountain town administrators about e-bike regulations and concerns.